Management of Suspected Variceal Bleeding

 - Enter into a variceal eradication programme - discuss with gastroenterologist.

-- Start propranolol oral 40mg twice daily if no contraindication and titrate up to 160mg once daily sustained release preparation if tolerated.
+- If carvedilol not suitable, start propranolol oral 40mg twice daily if no contraindication and titrate up to 160mg once daily sustained release preparation if tolerated.

 - Give advice on alcohol intake if appropriate - abstinence alone can reduce the portal pressure.